 - ¾ cups lime juice

-- ½ tsp. chili powder (you may want to adjust according to taste)
+- ½ teaspoon chili powder - adjust according to taste

-- 1 Tbsp. maple syrup, agave syrup or another liquid sweetener
+- 1 tablespoon maple syrup - date paste, agave syrup, or another liquid sweetener

-- Using a spice grinder or blender, grind ¼ cup pepitas into a powder.
+- Using a spice grinder or high-speed blender, grind ¼ cup pepitas into a powder.